spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/monitoring-ssl-certificates/notifications.md

 `Spatie\UptimeMonitor\Notifications\Notifications\SslExpiresSoon`

-This notification will be sent when the `Spatie\UptimeMonitor\Events\SslExpiresSoon` event was fired.
+This notification will be sent when the `Spatie\UptimeMonitor\Events\SslExpiresSoon` event is fired.

-This is how the notification looks like in Slack.
+This is how the notification looks in Slack.

 TODO: add image